Arts + Culture

 From strolling through sculpture gardens to snapping selfies by street murals, art lovers of all ages can embrace creativity in the Scenic City.
 Notable performers and innovative institutions have put Chattanooga on the map for bolstering the arts and celebrating the histories of its citizens.
 Artisans will find endless opportunities to hone their crafts and explore other works in galleries, festivals, museums, and performance venues throughout the city.

-Walking or driving through the city, it’s clear to see that the arts are showcased in public as well as private spaces.
-Public Art Chattanooga is a commission established by the city to maintain over 100 permanent and temporary outdoor art collections downtown and in surrounding neighborhoods.
+Walking or driving through the city, it’s clear to see that the arts are showcased in both public and private spaces.
+Public Art Chattanooga is a commission established by the city to maintain more than 180 permanent and temporary outdoor art collections downtown and in surrounding neighborhoods.
 There are dozens of publicly accessible murals in and around the downtown area, and the number is always growing.
-In the south of the city, Montague Park is home to internationally acclaimed Sculpture Fields, the largest outdoor museum and sculpture park in the Southeast.
+In the south of the city, Montague Park is home to internationally acclaimed Sculpture Fields, the largest sculpture park in the Southeast.

 Performance art thrives in the city, with another landmark institution drawing artists from around the world: the Tivoli Theatre Foundation.
 This includes the Tivoli Theatre, Walker Theatre, and Soldiers and Sailors Memorial Auditorium.
-From touring Broadway shows at the Tivoli to the Bobby Stone Film Series, there’s always something going on at one of these venues.
+Following renovations and an expansion, the Tivoli Theatre is set to reopen this year.
+From touring Broadway shows to the Bobby Stone Film Series, there’s always something going on at one of these venues.
 Several music festivals also call the Scenic City home, featuring regional musicians alongside internationally touring bands.
-Local favorite Moon River Music Festival was ranked at No. 5 on Southern Living’s list of “Best Music Festivals in the South.”
+In 2025, Chattanooga welcomed the International Bluegrass Music Association’s World of Bluegrass event for the first time.

 The Chattanooga Symphony & Opera is one of the only combined symphonic and opera organizations in the nation.
 They host dozens of concerts as well as educational programs throughout the year.
 The Chattanooga Ballet Company and School is the only professional ballet company in the city and tours throughout the Southeast.
-The Chattanooga Theatre Centre, one of the oldest and largest community theatres in the nation, is celebrating its centennial anniversary during the 2023-2024 season.
+The Chattanooga Theatre Centre, now in its 102nd season, is one of the oldest and largest community theaters in the nation.

 Each summer, the highly praised Chattanooga Film Festival celebrates all things cinema, hosting workshops and panels to highlight film education in the city.
 The HART Gallery is a creative home for underserved artists, offering a gallery space and community art classes.
-SoLit, a staple of the region’s literary scene, is a nonprofit that brings literary arts to people of all ages.
-SoLit hosts writing workshops as well as notable events, including the SouthWord Literary Festival and the Young Southern Student Writers contest.
+SoLit, a staple of the region’s literary scene, is a nonprofit that brings literary arts to people of all ages, hosting a variety of workshops, events, and writing contests throughout the year.

 The celebration of diversity is fundamental to the Scenic City’s arts community.
-The annual Chattanooga Festival of Black Arts & Ideas (CFBA&I) celebrates Juneteenth, showcasing exemplary artists of African descent in dance, music, theater, visual arts, film, and literature.
-CFBA&I hosts the James Baldwin Festival of Words in August, offering workshops, markets, and performances featuring local creatives.
+The Chattanooga Festival of Black Arts & Ideas (CFBA&I) celebrates Black arts at ongoing festivals throughout the year, showcasing exemplary artists of African descent in dance, music, theater, visual arts, film, and literature.
+CFBA&I hosts the James Baldwin Festival of Words each August, offering workshops, markets, and performances featuring local creatives.
 The Bessie Smith Cultural Center celebrates and educates visitors on African American heritage all year round.
-There are also events throughout the year showcasing German, Indian, Latinx, and Native American heritage.
+There are also events throughout the year that highlight German, Indian, Latinx, and Native American heritage.

 Hunter Museum